OddCanons/flames_of_war/grey_aliens.md

 ### DEATH RAY

-A bright beam of hissing, popping white light reaches out to incinerate flesh and steel.
+A bright beam of hissing, popping white light reaches out to incinerate steel and flesh.

 When an opponent team is hit with a Death Ray weapon, count Bail Out results as Destroyed.
 Passengers are automatically Destroyed (no Passenger Save) when their Vehicles are Destroyed.

-### PSYCHOLOGICAL OPERATIONS

-The Greys are adept at undermining the confidence of their enemies.
-They frequently use ultrasonic and subliminal projectors to add to the effect of their strangeness and their technological superiority.

-All Grey opponents add +1 to the score needed for Motivation tests.
+Teams destroyed by Death Rays are removed from the table.
+They do not leave Wrecks.

-### UNOBTANIUM
+### PSY OPS

-In addition to conferring the high all-around armour protection found on most Grey units, Unobtanium confers a re-roll on all Armour Saves and Infantry Saves for units protected by it.

-### HANDS OFF
+### SPINDLY

-The Greys disdain close contact with humans, except as part of cruel experiments.

-Grey Infantrys may not Assault.
+Grey Infantry may not Assault.

-Greys never Charge as part of a CounterAttack.
+Grey Infantry never Charge as part of a CounterAttack.
 Surviving Grey teams already within 2”/5cm may fight as usual.
 Other teams do not move.

 In terms of game flavor, Greys actually prefer to Break Off from Assaults, but there are no additional rules, beyond the existing Motivation tests to force this.

+### UNOBTANIUM

+In addition to conferring the high all-around armour protection found on most Grey units, Unobtanium confers a re-roll on all Armour Saves, Infantry Saves, and Aircraft Saves for units protected by it.

 ## Saucers

 ### Hover